-Eastern Red Cedar is much denser, and that makes it much better for carving.
+Eastern Red Cedar is much denser, making it much better for carving.
 It is also harder than other Cedar variants, making it a better choice among the cedar options for detailed carving.
-The softwood Cedar can be an excellent choice for sign makers, and artisans easily carve incised letters in it.
-Although the wood is soft, do not forget that it is very brittle wood that chips or tears out very easily.
+The softwood Cedar can be an excellent choice for sign makers, and artisans easily carve incised letters.
+Although the wood is soft, do not forget that it is very brittle wood that chips or tears out easily.

 Is Cedar good for power carving?

-Cedar is for power carving, although it gives the same results when hand carving.
+Is cedar good for carving?
+Cedar is for good power carving, and gives the same results when hand carving.
 When choosing between the two, consider the type of cedarwood you are working on.
 Use power tools on hard cedar-like Eastern white cedar and hand tools on soft cedar-like yellow cedar.